-The new Discovery is designed around Land Rover’s aluminum platform currently found in the Range Rover and Range Rover Sport SUVs.
-Known as the Premium Lightweight Architecture (PLA), the platform will ensure that the vehicle is much lighter than the LR4, making it more fuel-efficient and easier to handle.
+The Discovery is designed around Land Rover’s aluminum platform currently found in the Range Rover and Range Rover Sport SUVs.
+Known as the Premium Lightweight Architecture (PLA), the platform will ensure the vehicle is much lighter than the LR4, making it more fuel efficient and easier to handle.

-With the smaller Discovery Sport going after the BMW X3 and Mercedes-Benz GLC, the new Discovery will target the larger X5 and GLE from the German automakers.
-To stand out from the crowd, the Land Rover is expected to come with seven seats as standard, plus the off-road prowess the current LR4 is renowned for.
+With the smaller Discovery Sport going after the BMW X3 and Mercedes-Benz GLC, the Discovery will target the larger X5 and GLE from the German automakers.
+To stand out from the crowd, the Land Rover is expected to come with seven seats as standard, along with the off-road prowess the LR4 is renowned for.

 We can also expect advanced technologies such as Land Rover’s transparent hood system, which uses cameras and a head-up display system to show the driver the area just in front of and underneath the nose.

 It’s also possible that Land Rover’s laser headlight system, previewed on the Discovery Vision concept, will be fitted to the new Discovery.
 This is used to scan the road surface as well as project guide paths to drive along, such as when parking in tight spaces.
 The Discovery Vision, incidentally, also previews the styling of the new Discovery.

 Land Rover Discovery Vision Concept - 2014 New York Auto Show